 It all happened pretty fast for little Frankie Rumore.
 A suspected ear infection turned out to be something far more troubling.
 Thanks to the team at Children’s Hospital, he was treated before matters could get worse.
-Today, he is feisty, energetic and getting on with elementary school.
+Today, he is feisty, energetic and getting on with middle school.

 “The amount of resources, manpower, nurses, doctors, technology… it’s so important to help in any way you can.”